-Compare Hot Water Vs. Cold Water Pressure Washers
+Compare Hot Water Vs. Cold Water Pressure Washer Equipment

-Pressure washers come in two fundamental designs...either hot water pressure washers or cold water pressure washers.
+Pressure washer equipment comes in two fundamental designs...either hot water pressure washers or cold water pressure washers.
 Once you determine if your job requires you to use hot water or cold water, then more choices come into play regarding fuel types and mobility.
 To begin, let’s take a look at the main difference between hot water and cold water models.
 Be sure to click on the images below to begin browsing Hotsy's many pressure washer models.

 Perfect for Breaking Up Dirt and Soil

 Cold water pressure washers are ideal for removing dirt.
 However, if the surface you are cleaning is mixed with oil or grease, a cold water pressure washer won’t clean as well as a hot water pressure washer.

 Still unsure whether to choose a hot water or cold water pressure washer?
 Let us help!